Updated: Jun 2, 2022

 They can only sell you an album once

-It's true.
-Unless you get divorced, dumped by your Significant Other or your car gets stolen, once you have bought music and brought it home, you have the power to make as many copies of it as you want and you can share it with all your friends without giving Big Brother another red cent.
+The thing is, once you have bought music and brought it home, you then have the power to make as many copies of it as you want and you can share it with all your friends, never having to give Big Brother another red cent.
 Well, apparently that is just unacceptable.

 So, what is it about albums that is worth saving ?

-I don't know about you, but the albums that really stick in my mind are the ones that presented a group of recordings which, when taken as a whole, were most able to successfully develop a single idea or concept.
-The ones that were able to present that concept when taken as a whole, Yet when taken individually, the songs were strong enough to stand alone.
+I don't know about you, but the albums that really stick in my mind are the ones that were most able to successfully develop a single idea or concept.
+The ones that were able to present that concept when taken as a whole, Yet when taken individually, many of the songs were strong enough to stand alone.

-"An album is a sentence and songs are the words that comprise the meaning"
+"An album is a story and songs are the paragraphs that develop it"

 When we buy an album we expect some sort of connection of concept, or common theme among the songs that were included.
 I think that is an important part of what defines a "Good Album".